Vultour/steamcli/README.md

 #### Show common games across two accounts
 > Hint: All the previous modifiers still work, e.g. `--tag`, `--and`, or `--tags-only`.

-> Hint 2: You can see all games across both accounts by dropping `--common`
+> Hint 2: You can see all games across both accounts by dropping `--common`.

-> Hint 3: `--id` can be used as many times as needed, not just twice
+> Hint 3: `--id` can be used as many times as needed, not just twice.
 ```
 $ ./steamcli games --id 76561198016990736 --id 76561198076575909 --common
 295110  : Just Survive                             : Multi-player, MMO, Steam Trading Cards